back

 You know the bundle identifier and target platform.

-You have a CSR file for certificate creation.
+You have a CSR file for certificate creation, or you will let asc certificates create --generate-csr create one.

 Workflow